philippeback/GitFileTree-MergeDriver/README.md

 $ git merge aCommit
 ...
 Automatic merge failed; fix conflicts and then commit the result.
-$ git merge-tool
+$ git mergetool
 ...
 ```

-The git merge-tool command will call an external GUI tool, such as meld, to let us resolve the conflict by hand by selecting parts of the two versions of the file (_current_ and _other_, with usually _ancestor_ also displayed) to keep or reject.
+The git mergetool command will call an external GUI tool, such as meld, to let us resolve the conflict by hand by selecting parts of the two versions of the file (_current_ and _other_, with usually _ancestor_ also displayed) to keep or reject.

 However, usual tools are not too good at merging .st files :) or version files the merge driver hasn't managed to merge, so the next step after the merge driver would be to implement a merge tool in Smalltalk which knows how to:
 - Interactively let us merge standard text files